skip to content

 Research

-Our aim is to identify the secreted and physical factors regulating gut plasticity.
-We focus on discovering extracellular molecules that instruct cells to proliferate in the gut and on investigating the crosstalk between the visceral mesoderm and the intestinal epithelium.
-We work with the intestine of the fruit fly Drosophila due to the ease with which it can be genetically manipulated and imaged with sophisticated microscopy, its rapid lifecycle and because it is cost-effective.
+We use genetics, lineage tracing methods and advanced imaging to identify conserved secreted and biophysical factors regulating gut plasticity.
+Our main model system is the genetically tractable fruit fly Drosophila, which has rapid lifecycle and is cost-effective.
 Importantly, this organism shares more than 70% of its DNA with human disease genes, meaning that our basic research has the potential to uncover new insights into intestinal maintenance and degenerative diseases.

 Lab members: